cserver45/cserver45/README.md

 ### Hi there 👋
-- I'm currently learning Ruby, and Rust
+- I'm currently learning Ruby, and Rust sometime in the future
+- Eventaully I would like to dabble in Rust, Lua, and some other languages.
 - I'm very good at Python and fairly good at web development in general.
 - I make Discord bots in my free time (made 2 to date)
+- I also seem to do a lot of web scraping
 - Most of the repositories here are small scripts that have helped me greatly, and I hope will help someone else.
 - You can reach me via the email on the left
 - Any help is greatly apreciated on any of my projects.